Fitting The Rider:

 Saddle Length:

-This saddle is 24” long.
-With any saddle on your horse in the correct forward position with the saddle tree bars right behind the shoulder blade as shown above....measure straight across from the front of the tree bar to the longest point of the leather in the back running the tape at about the base of the cantle to the base of the fork.
-Nothing including the leather in the back should go past the “cowlick” (at the flank where the hair goes in the opposite direction).
-If the leather does go past this point the saddle starts riding up on the hip/hind quarters, is too long, will interfere with the hind quarters, will tend to “bridge” where most the of the pressure will be in the front and the back not even including the middle which will cause pain from pressure points and rubbing the top of the hind quarters.
+Nothing including the leather in the back should go past the center of the “cowlick” (at the flank where the hair goes in the opposite direction).
+If the leather does go past this point the saddle starts riding up on the hip/hind quarters, is too long, will interfere with the hindquarters, will tend to “bridge” where most the of the pressure will be in the front and the back not in the middle which will cause pain from pressure points and rubbing the top of the hindquarters.
 Interfering with hind quarters besides being painful will inhibit things like proper propulsion, turning and stopping.
 Bob likes to say it is driving with your brakes on or running with your pants down......you can do it but it isn’t easy!

 Here you can see using the tape as a line only there are several inches before the saddle touches the “cowlick”.
 If the only saddle you can measure is too long tell us how many inches past the cowlick the saddle goes.